Lattice Boltzmann Method for Electromagnetic Wave Scattering: Results and Discussion

-For the LBM simulations, the grid resolution was chosen such that $\min\{a/\Delta x,\, \lambda_{\varepsilon_r}/\Delta x\} \approx 40$, ensuring accurate resolution of both the geometry and the internal field.
+For the LBM simulations, the grid resolution was chosen such that $\min\{a/\Delta x,\, \lambda_{\varepsilon_r}/\Delta x\} \approx 40$ for both TM and TE polarization cases, ensuring accurate resolution of both the geometry and the internal field.
 Here $a$ denotes the radius of the circumscribed circle of the hexagon and $\lambda_{\varepsilon_r}$ is the wavelength inside the dielectric.
 The computational domain sizes, grid resolutions, and execution times are listed in Table~\ref{table:dielectric_cylinder_hex}.

-For the DMF calculations, the azimuthal coordinate was discretized uniformly with spacing $h_{\phi}=2\pi/N_d$, where $N_d$ is the number of discrete angular points chosen such that none coincides with a vertex.
-Converged results were obtained using $N_d = 255, 395,$ and $10155$ for $a/\lambda = 0.1, 1,$ and $10$, respectively, and truncation parameters $N_{\text{cut}} = 25, 35,$ and $200$ for the corresponding size-to-wavelength ratios.
+For the DMF calculations, the angular coordinate was discretized uniformly with spacing $h_{\theta}=2\pi/N_d$, where $N_d$ is the number of discrete angular points chosen such that none coincides with a vertex.
+Converged results were obtained using $N_d = 361, 361,$ and $30551$ for $a/\lambda = 0.1, 1,$ and $10$, respectively, and truncation parameters $N_{\text{cut}} = 100, 100,$ and $500$, where $N_{\text{cut}}$ denotes the number of retained multipole terms in the DMF expansion.
+These parameters were used for both TM and TE polarization cases.

 The complementary nature of the two methods is noteworthy: DMF is semi-analytical, discretizing only the angular dependence while solving the radial part exactly, whereas LBM is a fully time-domain, grid-based solver.
-Their excellent agreement demonstrates not only the accuracy of LBM for sharp-edged scatterers but also its flexibility for complex geometries where semi-analytical approaches become intractable.
-A concise description of the DMF implementation, as applied to the present hexagonal geometry, is provided below.
+Their close agreement demonstrates not only the accuracy of LBM for sharp-edged scatterers but also its flexibility for complex geometries where semi-analytical approaches become intractable.